Semivowel

 In phonetics and phonology, a semivowel, glide or semiconsonant is a sound that is phonetically similar to a vowel sound but functions as the syllable boundary, rather than as the nucleus of a syllable.
 Examples of semivowels in English are y and w in yes and west, respectively.
 Written /j w/ in IPA, y and w are near to the vowels ee and oo in seen and moon, written /i: u:/ in IPA.
-The term glide may alternatively refer to any type of transitional sound, not necessarily a semivowel.
+The term glide may alternatively refer to any type of transitional sound, rather than necessarily a semivowel.

 Classification

 Semivowels form a subclass of approximants.
 Although "semivowel" and "approximant" are sometimes treated as synonymous, most authors use the term "semivowel" for a more restricted set; there is no universally agreed-upon definition, and the exact details may vary from author to author.
-For example, Ladefoged & Maddieson (1996) do not consider the labiodental approximant /[ʋ]/ to be a semivowel.
+For example, Ladefoged & Maddieson (1996) do not consider the labiodental approximant /[ʋ]/ to be a semivowel (see spirant approximant).
+Semivowels may be distinguished from the rest of approximants via a feature of prolongability; while all other approximants are prolongable, semivowels are momentary, as prolonging them results instead in the formation of their vocalic equivalents (/[j, w]/ → /[i, u]/).

+Another ambiguity of terminology exists between the terms "semivowel" and "semiconsonant", which are also often treated as synonymous in English linguistic tradition, though the latter may be regarded as somewhat antiquated.
+However, in other linguistic traditions (such as Italian and Spanish), a distinction is made between the two terms.
+In these traditions, semivowels refer to non-syllabic vowel offglides (such as /[i̯, u̯]/) often found as partial components of syllable nuclei (such as in diphthongs), while semiconsonants refer to consonant onglides (such as /[j, w]/) often found in syllable onsets.
+An example demonstrating this difference can be observed in the interjections yay /[ˈjei̯]/ and wow /[ˈwau̯]/.